United States

 Rating: 4.0

 Bullwaves gives access to forex and CFD trading, but the lack of variety is noticeable.
-For example, you can’t trade stocks, ETFs, options, or even a wide range of commodities.
+For example, you can’t trade options or a wide range of commodities.

-The selection feels limited, with only 33 currency pairs, two precious metals (gold and silver), and six major indices, including the Germany 40, FTSE 100, S&P 500, Dow Jones, Nasdaq-100, and CAC 40.
+The selection feels limited, with only a few dozen currency pairs, two precious metals (gold and silver), several major indices, including the Germany 40, FTSE 100, S&P 500, Dow Jones, Nasdaq-100, and CAC 40.
+There’s also a modest selection of equities and ETFs.

 Bullwaves also lacks any passive income features.
 Unlike Interactive Brokers, it doesn’t pay interest on uninvested cash.

-Overall, Bullwaves works if you’re only interested in forex and indices, but other brokers offer much more for a more diverse trading experience with better features.
+Overall, Bullwaves works best if you’re interested in forex, indices, and popular metals, energies, and equities, but other brokers offer much more for a more diverse trading experience with better features.

 Assets & Markets Details